Julius Randle scores 57 points, ties 3rd-highest for Knicks

+And not when he blamed himself for the crucial rebound that got away.

-NEW YORK (AP)Julius Randle scored 57 points Monday night, matching the third-highest total in New York Knicks history during a 140-134 loss to the Minnesota Timberwolves.
+Randle scored 57 points, matching the third-highest total in franchise history, but New York lost 140-134 to the Minnesota Timberwolves.

+“I’m such a results-driven person, I try to focus on the process a little bit more and taking the necessary steps to get better and build as a team,” Randle said.
+“So hopefully I will be able to.
+Tonight, probably not.
+I’m a little upset about the loss.”

 Randle tied Richie Guerin behind the only two 60-point games in Knicks history, Carmelo Anthony’s 62 on Jan.
 24, 2014, and Bernard King’s 60 on Christmas Day in 1984.